rsoury/callsesh/README.md

 - `chat`
   - A package to manage scripts and styling for [Rocket.Chat](https://rocket.chat/).
 Rocket.Chat is used to serve a robust chat experience when metered sessions persist after a phone call ends.
 - `utils`
-  - Consists of shared utlity modules
+  - Consists of shared utility modules
 - `workflows`
   - State machines for AWS Step Functions deployed using the Serverless Framework to create Jamstack compatible server-side **delays**.

 ## Third-Party Cloud/Software Services

-This package uses a number of cloud/software services
+This package uses several cloud/software services

 - [Twilio Proxy](https://www.twilio.com/docs/proxy) for call masking and applying cloud-based logic to phone calls.
 - [Twillo Sync](https://www.twilio.com/docs/sync) for realtime frontend updates